chromaui/chromatic-docs/src/content/snapshot/snapshots.md

 ## Rerun builds to retake snapshots

 Double-check whether a visual change is real or caused by inconsistencies in your app code by retaking snapshots.
 Click the "rerun" button to kick off a new build that uses identical settings and configuration as your original build.
-Only snapshots for denied and unreviewed changes will be captured.
+Only snapshots for denied, unreviewed, or errored changes will be captured.
 Any changes you accepted in the original build will not be snapshotted again in a rerun build.

 ![Rerun button](../../images/build-detail-rerun-button.png)